Chart Color Schemes

 Gowrie Junction is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Gowrie Junction's dwellings were entirely houses at the latest Census, unlike Non-Metro Qld with 81.4% houses and 18.6% other dwellings.
-Home ownership in Gowrie Junction was 32.5%, similar to Non-Metro Qld, with mortgaged dwellings at 60.1% and rented at 7.5%.
-The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,517.
-Median weekly rent in Gowrie Junction was $400, compared to Non-Metro Qld's $310.
-Nationally, Gowrie Junction's mortgage repayments were lower at $1,733 than the Australian average of $1,863, while rents were higher at $400 than the national figure of $375.
+The dwelling structure in Gowrie Junction, as per the latest Census evaluation, consisted entirely of houses (100.0%) with no other dwellings such as semi-detached homes, apartments, or 'other' dwellings.
+This is in contrast to Non-Metro Qld's mix of 81.4% houses and 18.6% other dwellings.
+Home ownership in Gowrie Junction stood at 32.5%, mirroring the rate in Non-Metro Qld, with mortgaged properties making up 60.1% and rented dwellings accounting for 7.5%.
+The median monthly mortgage repayment in the area was $1,733, notably higher than Non-Metro Qld's average of $1,517.
+The median weekly rent figure in Gowrie Junction was recorded at $400, surpassing Non-Metro Qld's $310.
+Nationally, Gowrie Junction's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing